Oracle Tutorial

 Virtual column limitations

-These are limitations of virtual columns:
+These are the limitations of virtual columns:

 • Virtual columns are only supported in relational heap tables, but not in index-organized, external, object, cluster, or temporary tables.